EatMoreChicken/openai-basic-python-examples/README.md

 || [openai-library-structured-output-json.py](https://github.com/EatMoreChicken/openai-basic-python-example/blob/main/openai-library-structured-output-json.py) | An example of using the OpenAI library with structured output using JSON. |
 || [openai-library-streaming.py](https://github.com/EatMoreChicken/openai-basic-python-example/blob/main/openai-library-streaming.py) | An example of using the OpenAI library with streaming. 🔰 Work in Progress|
 || [openai-library-tool-use.py](https://github.com/EatMoreChicken/openai-basic-python-example/blob/main/openai-library-tool-use.py) | An example of using the OpenAI library with tool use. 🔰 Work in Progress|

+## Contributing

+Obviously the OpenAI documentation is vast and is likely the best way to learn how to use the API.
+However, I hope these examples can help you get started quickly.
+If you have any suggestions, improvements, or new examples, feel free to contribute or open an issue. 🙂